LorenzoFerreyra/barbermanager/README.md

 ### Check test case coverage

-This is a useful installed package that highlights which part of the codebase are being tested, helps with developing testcases
+This is a useful installed package `coverage` that highlights which part of the codebase are being tested, helps with developing testcases, to use:

 ```bash
 # to run